rgehrsitz/Pulsar/Examples/README.md

 ### 3. Generate a Beacon Application

-Use the Pulsar compiler to generate a Beacon application from the example rules and configuration:
+Use the Pulsar compiler to generate a Beacon application from the example rules and configuration.
+The compiler uses templates from the `Pulsar.Compiler/Config/Templates` directory to generate a complete, AOT-compatible application:

 ```bash
 # Navigate to the Pulsar root directory